“Here's the guest room!"

 “They escaped?”
 Terra was dumbfounded.
 "Even after being shot like that?
 I'm pretty sure I even shot one of them right in the face, too "

-"Those were resin bullets, right?
-That won't stop 'em, we're talking real pros here.
+“Those were resin bullets, yeah?
+Won't stop 'em.
+We're talking real pros here.
 Oh, you're Terra Intercontinental-san, aren't ya?
-The fisher who hauled in that enormous fish."
+The fisher who hauled in that enormous fish.”
 The male squad member raised his goggles and grinned.
 "You did pretty good for a woman.
 Took some guts.
-But you should know when to call it quits, this was a close shave."
+But you should know when to call it quits, this was a close shave.”

 And... and, there's something else, but I don't know how to describe it.

-Soon after, the rescue squad appeared and quickly began to examine Diode.
-An unexpected person showed up along with them.
+The Rescue Squad appeared shortly after and quickly began tending to Diode.
+An unexpected person showed up beside them.

 “Are you two all right?
 I received word of an attack.”